awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-log-file-validation-cli.md

 + Modification or deletion of both of the above

 **Note**
 The AWS CLI validates only log files that are referenced by digest files\.
-For more information, see [Checking Whether a Particular File was Delivered by CloudTrail ](#cloudtrail-log-file-validation-cli-validate-logs-check-file)\.
+For more information, see [Checking whether a particular file was delivered by CloudTrail](#cloudtrail-log-file-validation-cli-validate-logs-check-file)\.

 ## Prerequisites<a name="cloudtrail-log-file-validation-cli-prerequisites"></a>